hungcq/knowledge-repo/information-technology/domain-driven-design/0-domain-driven-design.md

 - Designing (software) vs modeling (domain)
 - Breakthrough: an oppo opens up to transform the software into something more expressive and versatile
 - -> Can mean new features or the replacement of a big chunk of rigid code with a simple, flexible expression of the model
-- Making implicit concepts explicit: represent concepts hinted at discussion or present implicitly in the design explicitly in the model with one or more objects or relationships
 - Specification: a predicate-like value object that determines if an object does or does not satisfy some criteria
 - Analysis patterns: patterns based on accumulated exp solving problems in one/some particular domains
 - Model unification: the internal consistency of a model, such that each term is unambiguous and no rules contradict